 Q: What 3 books would you highly recommend?

 A: This is constantly changing the more I read.
-Right now I’d say these 3: The Alchemist by Paulo Coelho, Think and grow rich by Napoleon Hill and In a pit with a lion on a snowy day by Mark Batterson.
+Right now I’d say these 3: 1.
+Translating God by Shawn Bolz 2.
+The pursuit of God by A. W. Tozer and 3.
+In a pit with a lion on a snowy day by Mark Batterson.
+(Updated January 2nd 2019)

 Q: What does success look like for you?

 A: Success for me means living my life in a manner that is pleasing to God.
+It means living in my purpose.
 That is accompanied by being able to travel whenever and wherever I want whilst money comes in from my different sources of income.
 I inspire people with my writing and speaking.
 It also means being a wife and mother who is there for her family.

 Q: What’s your happiest memory growing up?